Owning or working for a small business can be extremely rewarding.

 Not to mention, the handy color-coding system allows you to determine the current standing of the task (good, needs attention, waiting on someone, etc.) at a quick glance.

-So there you have it: 11 incredibly useful business templates that will help you save time and hit the ground running next year.
+There you have it: 13 incredibly useful business templates that will help you save time and hit the ground running next year.
 If you love these free resources that save time and money, check out these recommended free apps for startups.

 Can you think of any other templates you lean on for support?
 Share them with us on Twitter @HubSpot.